dfsek/Applied-Energistics-2/guidebook/example-setups/semiauto-certus-farm.md

 # Semi-Auto Certus Farm

-Unfortunately, the [simple certus farm](simple-certus-farm.md) requires a <ItemLink id="flawless_budding_quartz" /> to work fully automatically.
-This requires either [Spatial IO](../ae2-mechanics/spatial-io.md) or building the farm at the [meteorite](../ae2-mechanics/meteorites.md).

-However, AE2 can place and break blocks, so it might just be possible to make your farm *replace the budding certus for you*.
+AE2 can place and break blocks, so it might just be possible to make your farm *replace the budding certus for you*.
 (You will have to periodically insert some
 <ItemLink id="flawed_budding_quartz" /> into the input barrel and extract <ItemLink id="quartz_block" /> from the spent
 buddng certus barrel)